-Marketing decisions should not be based on guesswork.
-Businesses need accurate information about customers, competitors, market trends, and consumer behavior before making important decisions related to products, pricing, promotion, or expansion.
-This is where marketing research becomes highly important.
+Marketing decisions should be based on reliable information rather than assumptions or guesswork.
+Businesses need accurate data about customers, competitors, market trends, and consumer preferences to develop successful products, pricing strategies, promotional campaigns, and distribution plans.

 Table of Contents